Ircama/osm-carto-tutorials/pages/41_updating-data.md

 wget https://download.geofabrik.de/europe/liechtenstein.poly
 ```

-Then, the related argument to add to osmosis is the following: `--bounding-polygon "${WORKOSM_DIR}/liechtenstein.poly"`
+Then, the related argument to add to osmosis is the following: `-p "${WORKOSM_DIR}/liechtenstein.poly"`

-Sample of script implementing the whole toolchain (we use *osmChange* as temporary file):
+Sequence of commands implementing the whole toolchain (we use *osmChange* as temporary file):

 ```shell
 export PGPORT=5432